 On This Page

 Gillette Children’s Specialty Healthcare is one of the world’s top cerebral palsy centers.
-Our Center for Cerebral Palsy offers comprehensive testing, treatments and services for children, teens and adults.
-As one of the nation’s Best Children’s Hospitals in pediatric orthopedics and as a regional leader in neurology and neurosurgery, we help our patients achieve their highest possible levels of independence, comfort and happiness in a family-centered environment.
+We offer comprehensive testing, treatments and services for children, teens and adults.
+As one of the Best Children’s Hospitals in pediatric orthopedics and as a regional leader in neurology and neurosurgery, we help patients achieve their highest possible levels of independence, comfort and happiness in a family-centered environment.

 Why Choose Gillette?

 - Gillette is one of the nation's Best Children's Hospitals in pediatric orthopedics and we have one of the largest teams of pediatric neurologists and neurosurgeons in the region.

 - Our facilities and technology are designed specifically for people who have cerebral palsy and other complex conditions.